Adam Pudil

-Adam Pudil (born 7 April 2005) is a Czech professional footballer who plays as a winger for Slavia Prague.
+Adam Pudil (born 7 April 2005) is a Czech professional footballer who plays as a winger for Vlašim, on loan from Slavia Prague.

 Club career

 Pudil began his career at local teams Tatran Supíkovice and Jeseník, before joining Slavia Prague in 2019.
 On 10 March 2022, Pudil made his debut for Slavia Prague, in a 4–1 UEFA Europa Conference League win against LASK.

 International career

 In September 2021, Pudil made his debut for Czech Republic's under-17 side in the Syrenka Cup.

 Personal life

 Pudil's identical twin, Miloš, also plays for Slavia Prague.